-Liquidating, or selling, your investments also takes some time.
-You can sell and settle most investments -- such as stocks, bonds and mutual funds -- in a few days, but other investments, such as real estate, can take longer to convert to cash.
+Liquidating or selling your investments also takes some time.
+You can sell and settle most investments – such as stocks, bonds and mutual funds – in a few days, but other investments, like real estate, can take longer to convert to cash.
 So even if your plan allows immediate access to your funds, you still have to wait for the investments to be converted to cash.
 Typically, this is not much of an issue, as most participants have their money in liquid investments.

 Some companies process documents quickly, while others seem to take forever.
 To complete the paperwork that gives you access to your 401(k) funds, you will likely work with your plan administrator, the investment firm that manages the 401(k) and the bank or brokerage firm that holds your new account, if you plan to reinvest it.
 This process can take a couple of days to a few weeks.